Minimal Change DiseaseSymptoms, Doctors, Treatments, Advances & More

 Cleveland Clinic Main Campus

-John Sedor is a Nephrologist in Cleveland, Ohio.
-Dr. Sedor has been practicing medicine for over 51 years and is rated as an Elite provider by MediFind in the treatment of Minimal Change Disease.
-His top areas of expertise are Minimal Change Disease, Nephrotic Syndrome, Focal Segmental Glomerulosclerosis, Glomerulonephritis, and Kidney Transplant.
+John Sedor is a Nephrologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 52 years.
+Dr. Sedor is rated as an Elite provider by MediFind in the treatment of Minimal Change Disease.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Minimal Change Disease, Nephrotic Syndrome, Focal Segmental Glomerulosclerosis, Glomerulonephritis, and Kidney Transplant.
+Dr. Sedor is board certified in American Board Of Internal Medicine, 1984.

 Duke Children's Health Center Kidney Transplant Clinic

 I am a pediatric nephrologist and work with children with kidney disease.
 Some of the conditions that we see include congenital malformations of the kidney and the bladder, nephrotic syndrome, glomerulonephritis (inflammation of the kidney filters), and children who are on dialysis or who received kidney transplantation because of kidney failure.
 I listen carefully to parents when they bring their children to the clinic because they know their children better than any other person, and they are the best advocates for their child.
 I collaborate a lot with the other doctors in the clinic.
 Rest assured, when you visit our clinic and I am not around, the doctor who is seeing you knows everything about your child.
 This is a group practice with a very caring multidisciplinary team.
 Dr. Gbadegesin is rated as an Elite provider by MediFind in the treatment of Minimal Change Disease.
-His top areas of expertise are Focal Segmental Glomerulosclerosis, Nephrotic Syndrome, Minimal Change Disease, Glomerulonephritis, and Kidney Transplant.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Focal Segmental Glomerulosclerosis, Nephrotic Syndrome, Minimal Change Disease, Glomerulonephritis, and Kidney Transplant.
+Dr. Gbadegesin is board certified in American Board Of Pediatrics, General Pediatrics and American Board Of Pediatrics, Pediatric Nephrology.

 Children usually respond better to corticosteroids than adults.
 Children often respond within the first month of treatment.